TetronIO/JIM/README.md

 1. Run the Docker Compose configuration in your favourite IDE, configured for your platform (see below).

 ### Setup SSO
 JIM uses SSO to authenticate and authorise users.
 Create an OIDC SSO configuration in your IdP for JIM using the [Code Authorisation Grant](https://oauth.net/2/grant-types/authorization-code/) flow.
+Keep a note of the authority URL, client id and secret for use in the `.env` file below.

-Note: JIM uses PKCE with this flow for maximum security.
-Also, JIM has been tested against Microsoft Entra ID to date but should work with all OIDC-compliant Identity Providers (IdPs).
+> Note: JIM uses PKCE with this flow for improved security.
+Also, JIM has been tested with Microsoft Entra ID so far, but should work with all OIDC-compliant Identity Providers (IdPs).

-We delegate authorsation to your IdP by using application entitlements, so you need to configure the JIM client in your IdP to add roles in the token that JIM consumes and uses to control what users can do.
-The two roles we publish at the moment are:

-- Users (default, does not need to be supplied by your IdP, all users accessing JIM get assigned this role).
-- Administrators (needs to be provided by your IdP for a user to have admin rights within JIM).

-> Note: Entra ID calls these App roles, and are configured in the associated App Registration for your Enterprise App.
+Currently there can only be a single administrator, the one you setup in your `.env` file below.
+Later releases will include a full RBAC model.
+All other users accessing JIM will be standard users with no privileges.

 ### `.env` Entra ID Example:
 Replace `<...>` elements with your real values.
 Suggested values are for Entra ID.